Having Your Baby

 - We have a Level III NICU at Legacy Health Salmon Creek Medical Center, for our Washington families

 - Obstetric hospitalists (An OB hospitalist is a board-certified obstetrician who is available at all times in the hospital.
-They collaborate with your primary obstetrician or midwife as requested, provide in-hospital care for Legacy maternal-fetal medicine patients and provide consultation and back-up for Legacy midwives.) at Legacy Emanuel and Legacy Salmon Creek medical centers available 24/7
+They collaborate with your primary obstetrician or midwife as requested, provide in-hospital care for Legacy maternal-fetal medicine patients and provide consultation and back-up for Legacy midwives) at Family Birth Centers at Randall Children’s Hospital and Legacy Salmon Creek.

 - We offer many alternative options, such as nitrous oxide and waterbirth, for your labor and delivery experience.
 Please discuss your questions with your provider.